Hyundai Tiburon: RD Special Editions (UK) – F2 and F2 Evolution

 The "F2 Evolution" became available on 14 June 1999, almost one-year after the "F2" had appeared.
 The "F2" was discontinued and the new "F2 Evolution" effectively replaced it.
 The "F2 Evolution" was available with just two colour options, either Silver (metallic) or Cobalt Blue (metallic).
-It was intended as a limited edition of 1500 units, (though 1513 units were eventually produced).
+It was intended as a limited edition of 1500 units, although 1513 units were eventually produced.
 The design was led by McLaren F1 stylist Peter Stevens in conjunction with Hyundai World Rally Team's support company Motor Sport Developments (MSD).

 Standard 2.0 SE Coupes were delivered to MSD for mechanical and cosmetic modification.
 These modifications included a bigger front bumper/spoiler, a modified (larger and higher) rear spoiler with end-plates (these spoilers were designed by Stevens to create zero lift rather than ultimate downforce), a high-lift inlet camshaft (taken from the 1997 1.8-litre Lantra engine) and a 6"x4" freeflow exhaust by Magnex (suppliers to Aston Martin).
 Wheels were 16" diameter x 7.0J 5-spoke alloys manufactured by TSW (with Yokohama 205/45/16 tyres).
 There were "F2 Evolution" badges on the front wings and rear valance.
 Vehicle security was provided by a Thatcham-approved Category 1 alarm/immobiliser system.
 Inside, there was an uprated Sony stereo, "Coupe F2 Evolution" monogrammed aluminium kick plates, thicker lambswool carpets, cream instrument dials incorporating "F2 Evolution" logos, front carpet mats inlaid with silver-coloured circular "Coupe F2 Evolution" badges, a stitched leather covered armrest lid between the front seats (rather than the molded plastic found on lesser models), a gear lever gaiter made of smooth leather with a chrome trim surround at the base (manufactured by Richbrook), and a unique gear-knob with a chrome finish.
 Additionally, new brake pads were co-developed for the F2 Evolution by MSD and AP Racing, these new pads provided better "bite" and improved fade resistance.

 The mechanical changes were limited to the camshaft and exhaust improvements.
 Together these modifications saw an increase in power to 154 hp and torque to 140 lbft.

 Each car was supplied with a metal MSD badge.
 This was fitted onto the bulkhead inside the engine bay.
 This badge displayed the MSD build number of each particular conversion to "F2 Evolution" spec.

 Unlike with the previous year's "F2" model, this time no dealer-supplied art-book was supplied.
 However, a range of "F2 Evolution" lifestyle accessories were made available through Hyundai dealerships, such as "F2 Evolution" branded pens, chairs, clothing and umbrellas etc.

 According to Hyundai's product-launch literature, total on-the-road price for the "F2 Evolution" was £19,299 (as of June 1999).